Joint Entrance Examination (Advanced) 2021

 Rank List

-- Rank list will be prepared based on the aggregate marks obtained by the candidate.
+- The rank list will be prepared based on the aggregate marks obtained by the candidate.

 - A candidate who qualifies in more than one category will be considered in all the categories to which he/she belongs for the purpose of ranking.